tlogan/ERST/README.md

 ## Story
-- Conjecture: bidirectional typing is related to finding an interpolant via the duality algorithm
+- Conjecture: bidirectional typing with unions and intersection is related to finding an interpolant via the duality algorithm
     - the program represents an instance/derivation tree and its type under the interpretation constructed by bidirectional typing represents the interpolation
+    - construction of types with unions or intersections represents construction of an interpolant
+    - updating the interpretation propagates the interpolant to higher levels
     - e.g. for `foo(e)`, `foo : A -> B`, `e : T`, the interpolant is `I` where `T <: I <: A`

 ### Title